 Missoula Aging Services (MAS) offers no cost help navigating the legal system for older adults, and those who care for them, through the Elder Justice Program.

-In cases where guidance on legal issues is needed, the MAS Resource Center can connect you to a retired volunteer attorney, who generously donates his services pro-bono.
+In cases where guidance on legal issues is needed, the MAS Resource Center can connect you with recommended community resources.

-He can help determine what can be done and will offer assistance on how to proceed.
-If your issue requires the services of an attorney, he can recommend lawyers that may be available to help.
-There are no charges for the work of our volunteer attorney, however, if a private attorney is needed those charges will be between you and that attorney.
-The MAS volunteer attorney is also qualified to work with families to explore mediation in the case of family disputes.
+Resource Center staff will meet with you to understand the details of your situation and offer assistance on how to proceed.
+If your issue requires the services of an attorney, we can recommend lawyers that may be available to help.
+There are no charges for this work - however, if a private attorney is needed those charges will be between you and that attorney.

 What kind of issues can the Elder Justice program help with?

 - Understanding your legal rights

 - Understanding Power of Attorney, guardianship and conservatorship arrangements

 - Determining when it may be the right choice to co-sign a loan

 - In cases where the services of an attorney are needed, finding an attorney who could be a good fit for your situation